hmrc/play-frontend-hmrc/docs/maintainers/adr/0018-help-teams-implement-new-date-guidance.md

 * Good, because it should reduce the amount of duplicated effort if people can refer to this example
 * Good, because we can still revisit option 3 in the future, but with a hopefully clearer picture of its value / how it should look
+* Good, because we can use feedback / pain points / emergent patterns from teams implementing the date validation to inform any potential library-provided solution, instead of committing to the wrong thing now

 ## Links